efchatz/pandora/README.md

 ![brave](https://github.com/efchatz/pandora/assets/43434138/6e011874-8c04-4034-9b60-17a2a493346d)

 Note that the password manager page must be visited once, i.e., even if the password manager is closed and the browser is not terminated and starts another process, the credentials will be stored within the memory.
-Another case would be for the user to visit a webpage that the password manager has saved its credentials, then these credentials will be stored in the process.
+Another case would be for the user to visit a webpage where the password manager has saved its credentials, and then these credentials will be stored in the process.

 #### MSEdge